NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

         [HttpGet("all")]
 ```
 ### ModelState
- The controllerClass inherits a modelstate dictionary from its baseclass.
+ The controllerClass inherits a ModelState dictionary from its base class.
 It holds both the value submitted to the server, as well as any validation errors associated with those values.
 If ModelState.isValid is true  there are no validation errors, giving us a simple check that is good enough for this example.
  ```c#
   if (!ModelState.IsValid)
             {